-Here's a table that gives you the most popular youth soccer formations for small-sided soccer games.
+For a more in-depth look at the advantages of playing small sided soccer I wrote a complete post here.
+Below is a table that gives you the most popular youth soccer formations for small-sided soccer games.

 There are only 2 possible configurations for 3 players on a team, all in a straight line or in the shape of a triangle.
 Three players in a straight line is a recipe for disfunction.
 Three players in a line across the field gives you no depth and three players lined up lengthwise gives you no width.

 The two best formations for 3 v 3 soccer are either a 2-1 or a 1-2 formation.